← Back to Blog

 BIN vs IIN: What’s the Difference?

 BIN (Bank Identification Number) and IIN (Issuer Identification Number) are synonyms.
-The industry is gradually shifting to “IIN” to reflect that issuers aren’t always banks, but “BIN” remains widely used.
+The industry is gradually shifting to “IIN” to reflect that issuers aren’t always banks, but “BIN” remains the commonly used term.

 Our API makes BIN lookup simple: